baggariSiva/remix/README.md

 <img src="public\images\remix.png" alt="screenshot of the Remix app" width="100%" />

-# Steps to clone this repository and to run locally.
+# Steps to clone this repository and run locally.

 ### Step 1: Clone this repository.